Three ways to make yourself a more Fun Music Teacher

 So I thought I’d share three things to make yourself be a more fun music teacher:

-1. You can make an effort to learn some jokes to share with your students.
+1. Make yourself a fun music teacher by learning some jokes to share with your students.

 Do you know how the best comedians get to be on TV?